wilsonism/geo499/syllabus.md

 ## III.
 Format

-This course will be composed entirely of seminar discussions.
+This course will be composed entirely of seminar discussions centered on geographic research.
 These discussions will occur in-person or, infrequently as necessary, via Zoom.

 ## IV.
 Required Texts